davepmiller/hourglass/README.md

 ```

 ## Preview
-Run `main.cpp` for a preview of functionality.
+Run `test/main.cpp` executable for a preview of functionality.
 ```
 $ ./hourglass-test